Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Empirical Application - The 1982 Elimination of the Social Security Student Benefit Program

 \section{Empirical Application - The 1982 Elimination of the Social Security Student Benefit Program}

 The goal in this section is to investigate how the elimination of the Social Security Student Benefit Program in $1982$ has affected the 1987/88 age-education marriage distributions in the United States.
-We do so by employing the CS matching model and the proposed parametric and parameter-free approaches to counterfactual analysis.
+Using our proposed empirical approach, we estimate candidate models from the ETU family of matching models to conduct this counterfactual analysis.
+As discussed in example e) of section \ref{sec: examples}, the ETU family encompasses the TU CS model, the NTU model of \textcite{GalichonHsieh2017}, and the Harmonic Mean Matching function of \textcite{Schoen1981}.
+The ETU models are also a subset of ITU models.
+To pick the best fitting model, we perform model selection using information based criteria.